-Toyota Prius owners have reported 17 problems linked to engine cooling system (under the engine and engine cooling category).
+Toyota Prius owners have reported 17 problems related to engine cooling system (under the engine and engine cooling category).

-The VIN of this Prius is JTDKN3DU1A_.
 My 2010 Toyota Prius does not always recognize the key and will not open doors and not start the vehicle.
 The gear shift jumps out of gear going from reverse to drive and vice versa.
 The heater does not work properly.
 I am afraid to drive my newly purchased vehicle.
 Please advise.
-This engine cooling system issue occurred Thursday, October 15, 2009.

 See all problems of the 2010 Toyota Prius.

-The vehicle's vehicle identification number (VIN) was JTDKB20U74_.
 While my 2004 Toyota Prius was in the shop for its 30,000 mile maintenance, my mechanic found that the water pump has been leaking coolant (photos available).
 The car has only 21,600 miles, and its water pump should last at least three times as long.
 My local berkeley Toyota dealer had three 04 Prius pumps on hand which is indicative that many Prius are experiencing such a water pump failure.
 Im writing to inform you of what appears to be a substandard part on 2004 Prius.
-This engine cooling system problem happened on 10/17/2008.

 See all problems of the 2008 Toyota Prius.